episerver/Foundation-docs/Foundation.Commerce/Page Types/Sales Page.md

 ![Sales](Screenshots/Sales%20Page%20-%20icon.png)

-This page type shows all items that are on sale.
+This page type shows all items on sale.
 You can define the number of products and which products are to be included or excluded.

 ## Property List
 The following property list includes properties that are unique to this content type.
-For a list of global properties, view our [*Common Page  Properties*](./Common%20Page%20Properties.md) list.
+For a list of global properties, view our [*Common Page  Properties*](../../Common%20Page%20Properties.md) list.

 Display Name *(Name in code)* | Type | Property Description
 --------------|------|---------------